The term dynamic core is often not precisely defined, but this is what will be done here. For this purpose, various subcomponents are defined:

 \[ \begin{align} \mathbf{v}\cdot\mathbf{e}^{(v)} = -u\sin\left(\alpha\right) + w\cos\left(\alpha\right). \end{align} \]

-A horizontal coordinate surface $A'$ increases by a factor when tilted by the angle $\alpha$
+A horizontal coordinate surface $A'$ increases, when tilted by the angle $\alpha$, by the factor

 \[ \begin{align} A' = A\cos\left(\alpha\right) \Leftrightarrow A = \frac{A'}{\cos\left(\alpha\right)}. \end{align} \]

 In a numerical implementation, it is often more efficient to absorb this horizontal area magnification factor into the vector field component.
-This gives you
+This yields

 where the index GK stands for geometry-corrected.
-In the three-dimensional case, the product $Ju$ is generalized to a dot product:
+In the three-dimensional case, the product $Ju$ is generalized to a scalar product:

 On a C-grid this becomes